Coast Guard, DHS.

 (2) With the exception of construction crews, entry into or remaining in this safety zone is prohibited.

 (3) All vessels within this safety zone when this section becomes effective must depart the zone immediately.

 (4) The Captain of the Port, North Carolina can be reached through the Coast Guard Sector North Carolina Command Duty Officer, Wilmington, North Carolina at telephone number 910-343-3882.

 (5) The Coast Guard and designated security vessels enforcing the safety zone can be contacted on VHF-FM marine band radio channel 13 (165.65 MHz) and channel 16 (156.8 MHz).

 (d) Enforcement.
 The U.S. Coast Guard may be assisted in the patrol and enforcement of the safety zone by Federal, State, and local agencies.

-(f) Public Notification.
-The Coast Guard will notify the public of the active enforcement times at least 48 hours in advance by transmitting Broadcast Notice to Mariners via VHF-FM marine channel 16.
+(f) Public notification.
+The Coast Guard will notify the public of the specific two hour closures at least 48 hours in advance by transmitting Broadcast Notice to Mariners via VHF-FM marine channel 16.

 End Supplemental Information

 Captain, U.S. Coast Guard Captain of the Port North Carolina.